modern-web-application-uw19/week1-assignment/README.md

    console.log(lovelaveQuote.render());
    // prints "<p>I am never so happy as when I am really engaged in good earnest...</p>"
    ```

+   * Note that you'll need to change the `module.exports` to export the class instead of an object.
 2. The folder **src/components** contains a file called `DivElement.js`.
 In this file, create a module that meets the following requirements:
    * Create a class called `DivElement` that extends the `HTMLElement` class created previously.
 You'll need to import the class made in step 1.
    * This class should be initialized with one argument: `content`.